Deloitte report outlines key strategic risks facing businesses over the next three years

 - Management of talent - Two-thirds of respondents employ people with the knowledge needed to monitor, analyse, and act on risk sensing data.
 However, about one-third (36%) are less certain that they have the right people.

 - Traditional and new risk management tools are needed - Many executives believe both traditional and new tools are needed.
 However, when factoring in the pace of innovation risk, the survey respondents indicated that using risk sensing to leverage data is the key way to mitigate the risk of being left behind (49 percent).

-“A starting point for monitoring strategic risks would be to identify the long term objectives of the organization—those, that if negatively impacted, would alter the key forces that drive your sector.
-Those forces can be organized into domains, such as economic, regulatory, customer, technological, operational, funding, and research and development, and include scientific, engineering, or other advances that could affect basic drivers of value,” said Ristuccia.
+“A starting point for monitoring strategic risks would be to identify the long term objectives of the organisation—those, that if negatively impacted, would alter the key forces that drive your sector.
+Those forces can be organised into domains, such as economic, regulatory, customer, technological, operational, funding, and research and development, and include scientific, engineering, or other advances that could affect basic drivers of value, ” said Ristuccia.